Network Service Tiers overview

 If tiers are configured for both the project and the resource, then the resource-level tier takes precedence for that resource.

-Enabling Standard Tier for Google Cloud Storage
+Using Standard Tier with Cloud Storage

-Upgrading resource from Standard to Premium Tier
+Upgrading a resource from Standard Tier to Premium Tier

 - If you change the tier of an instance with an ephemeral IP address, the IP address of the instance changes as well.

-Configuring Standard Tier for load balancing
+Configure Standard Tier for load balancing

-If you do not specify a network tier, your load balancer defaults to using the Premium Tier.
-All load balancers which existed prior to the introduction of Network Service Tiers use the Premium Tier.
-The Premium Tier enables global load balancing, where a single IP address can point to backends in regions around the world.
-The Standard Tier is a regional service only.
+If you don't specify a network tier, your load balancer defaults to using Premium Tier.
+All load balancers that existed prior to the introduction of Network Service Tiers use Premium Tier.
+Premium Tier enables global load balancing, where a single IP address can point to backends in regions around the world.
+Standard Tier is a regional service only.

-- it must use a Standard Tier regional IP address
+- It must use a Standard Tier regional IP address.

-- it must use a Standard Tier regional forwarding rule
+- It must use a Standard Tier regional forwarding rule.

-- it can have backends in the region that contains the forwarding rule only.
+- It can have backends in the region that contains the forwarding rule only.

-The following diagram illustrates the regional nature of HTTP(S), SSL Proxy, or TCP Proxy load balancers when configured using Standard Tier.
-Three separate load balancers are manage traffic for backends each in a single region.
+The following diagram illustrates the regional nature of classic Application Load Balancers and classic proxy Network Load Balancers when they are configured to use Standard Tier.
+If you want to operate a Standard Tier-based load balancing deployment in multiple regions, you'll need to create a separate load balancer in each region where you want to receive traffic.
 Each load balancer has its own regional external IP address.
 The region used for that IP address and forwarding rule matches the region where the backend VMs are located.